Why Do I Feel Responsible for My Parents?

 • "I must carry this too."

-These movements often arise from a deep instinct to remain connected to the family system.
+These movements often arise from a deep desire to remain connected to the family system and to ease the suffering of those who came before.

 Guilt and Belonging